West Sussex Literary Trail

 There are many fascinating landmarks and points of interest on the way but of particular note are some of the musuems on the route.
 First on the path is the Amberley Museum & Heritage Centre.
 Set in a 36 acre site it details the industrial heritage of the South East with a a narrow-gauge railway and nostalgic bus service to experience.

-Also on the route is the delightful Parham House and Gardens.
-Located near Storrington, this Elizabethan House boasts a Great Hall and Long Gallery while the Gardens consist of seven acres of Pleasure Grounds.
+Also on the route is Rackham Woods and the delightful Parham House.
+Located near Storrington, this Elizabethan House boasts a Great Hall and Long Gallery, while the Gardens consist of seven acres of Pleasure Grounds.

 Finally, there is the fascinating Weald and Downland Open Air Museum near Chichester.
 The museum boasts '45 historic houses and agricultural buildings dating from the 13th century to victorian times rebuilt in a magnificent parkland setting'.